-(1) Cross-listed courses in the Faculty of Arts that may be counted toward the major
+(1) Cross-listed courses in the Faculty of Arts that may be counted toward the major in Human Geography: ANTHR 323; PHIL 355; POL S 432; SOC 251.
+See §43.3(5) for Faculty of Arts regulations pertaining to cross-listed courses.

-- in Human Geography: ANTHR 323; PHIL 355; POL S 432; SOC 251.
-See §42.3(5) for Faculty of Arts regulations pertaining to cross-listed courses. - (2) Students may take EAS courses other than those listed as Arts courses for credit towards the degree, providing that a majority of the units of course weight in EAS are for Arts courses (i.e., courses designated as EAS X9X). - (3) INT D 451 may be counted toward the major in Human Geography. - (4) Students who major in Human Geography may not choose Earth and Atmospheric Sciences as their minor.
+- (2) Students may take EAS courses other than those listed as Arts courses for credit towards the degree, providing that a majority of the units of course weight in EAS are for Arts courses (i.e., courses designated as EAS X9X) - (3) Students who major in Human Geography may not choose Earth and Atmospheric Sciences as their minor.